MPvHarmelen/coref-experiment/README.md

  - perl (to run the evaluation)

 # Usage
-Have a look at `Directory Configuration` in `src/shared_constants.sh` and make sure they point to existing directories, or ones that can be created.
+Have a look at `Directory Configuration` in `src/shared_constants.sh` and make sure they point to the correct locations:

+ - `expdir` main working directory.
+   All environments,
+   downloaded code,
+   logs,
+   and output
+   will be saved here by default.
+ - `configdir` directory with configuration files.
+By default it points to the `config` directory of this repository.
+ - `indir` directory with input files in NAF format
+ - `golddir` directory with gold data in CoNLL format

 Run `src/run.sh <tag>` to run an experiment with the version of the code tagged by `<tag>`.
 If all goes well, everything needed is downloaded automatically.